dineshinau/quick-plugin-switcher/readme.txt

 3. **Multi-Site Plugin Actions** - It shows the "Switch" option created inside bulk actions drop-down menu, 'Activate it Again' link and 'Delete' link in the Multi-Site environment.
 Also shows plugin name and version. screenshot-3.png

+= Developer Resources =

+Quick Plugin Switcher is open-source software and is made to be extended.
+Developers can find sources at our public ([github repository](https://github.com/dineshinau/quick-plugin-switcher)) here.

 == Changelog ==